BrewDawg/Tiraggo.EF/README.md

 The examples given above were designed to demonstrate (and test) usage in a variety of settings.
 They are not necessarily the simplest, or most efficient, way to achieve the desired result set.
 Think of them as an API usage guide, not as design guidelines.
 Most SubQueries can be re-written as Joins, and most Joins can be re-written as SubQueries.
 If, while coding, you are having trouble conceptualizing one approach, then try the other.

-Technically, a JOIN's ON clause can take almost any where_condition, and EntitySpaces supports many of these, including SubQueries.
-But, we agree with most authorities on the subject, that the ON clause should be reserved for the conditions that relate the two tables.
+Technically, a JOIN's ON clause can take almost any where_condition, and Tiraggo supports many of these, including SubQueries.
+But, I agree with most authorities on the subject, that the ON clause should be reserved for the conditions that relate the two tables.
 All other conditional statements should be placed in a WHERE clause.
 Typically, the ON clause only contains a column from each table and a comparison operator.

 For example, take the Join(query).On(SubQuery) example above.
 The much simpler query below returns the same result set.
 Its Where() clause not only simplifies the On() clause, but eliminates the SubQuery completely.